What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Related Work

-\textbf{Masked autoencoding.} Masked autoencoding is one such learning task: masking a portion of input signals and attempting to predict the contents that are hidden by the mask~\cite{chen2022masked}.
-Masked language modeling (MLM)~\cite{bert,roberta} is the first successful application of masked autoencoding in natural language processing.
+\paragraph{Masked autoencoding.} Masked autoencoding is one such learning task: masking a portion of input signals and attempting to predict the contents that are hidden by the mask~\cite{mae}.
+Masked language modeling (MLM)~\cite{bert} is the first successful application of masked autoencoding in natural language processing.
 Typically, MLM is a fill-in-the-blank self-supervised learning task, where a model learns representations by predicting what a masked word should be with the context words surrounding the token.
-Recently, masked image modeling (MIM)~\cite{mae,simmim,assran2022masked} follows a similar principle to learn representations by predicting the missing parts at the pixel or patch level.
+Recently, masked image modeling (MIM)~\cite{mae,simmim} follows a similar principle to learn representations by predicting the missing parts at the pixel or patch level.
 MIM is gaining renewed interest from both industries and academia, leading to new state-of-the-art performance on broad downstream tasks.
+In a recent exploration \cite{zhang2022mask}, the authors discovered an implicit connection between MIM and contrastive learning.
 Despite the popularity in language and vision research, the techniques of masked autoencoding are relatively less explored in the graph domain.
 Until very recently, there were a few trials attempting to bridge this gap.
-In work concurrent with the present paper, MGAE~\cite{mgae} and GMAE~\cite{gmae} seek to apply this idea directly to graph data as a self-supervised learning paradigm, by performing masking strategies on graph structure and node attributes, respectively.
+In work concurrent with the present paper, MGAE~\cite{mgae} and GraphMAE~\cite{graphmae} seek to apply this idea directly to graph data as a self-supervised learning paradigm, by performing masking strategies on graph structure and node attributes, respectively.
 However, they present only empirical results with experimental trial-and-error, which lacks further theoretical justification for a better understanding of the potential benefits of masked graph modeling.